End-to-end speaker segmentation for overlap-aware resegmentation

 \section{Conclusions}

-The overall best pipeline reported in this paper is the combination of our voice activity detection, off-the-shelf VBx clustering, and our overlap-aware resegmentation approach, reaching $\text{DER}=20.3\%$ on AMI Mix-Headset using the \textit{full} evaluation setup introduced in~\cite{vbx}, $\text{DER}=19.2\%$ on DIHARD 3 evaluation set (\textit{full} condition, 2.5\% behind the winning submission), and $\text{DER}=7.1\%$ (or $\text{DER}=3.4\%$ with a 250ms forgiveness collar) on VoxConverse \textit{development} set.
+The overall best pipeline reported in this paper is the combination of our voice activity detection, off-the-shelf VBx clustering, and our overlap-aware resegmentation approach, reaching $\text{DER}=19.9\%$ on AMI Mix-Headset using the \textit{full} evaluation setup introduced in~\cite{vbx}, $\text{DER}=19.3\%$ on DIHARD 3 evaluation set (\textit{full} condition, 2.6\% behind the winning submission), and $\text{DER}=7.1\%$ (or $\text{DER}=3.4\%$ with a 250ms forgiveness collar) on VoxConverse \textit{development} set.

 Even with a forgiveness collar, missed detection and false alarms are the main source of errors (twice as high as speaker confusion) for all three datasets -- indicating that, despite progress, overlapped speech detection remains an unsolved (and sometimes ill-defined) problem.
-A low hanging fruit could be to replace recurrent layers with Transformers as proposed in~\cite{eend_attention}.
-One could also add a second term in the loss function defined in Equation~\ref{eq:pit}, focusing on overlapped speech detection and inspired by Equation~\ref{eq:osd}.
-The lazy authors are even willing to help the \textit{interested reader} integrate these ideas into the \textit{pyannote.audio} code base.